 We have to admit that this sets Mullvad apart from not only VPNs, but pretty much all online software, period.
 Though it may seem anachronistic to stuff an envelope full of bills and get a subscription period in return, we do admire this plucky service’s dedication to anonymity.

-The version we then downloaded and installed couldn’t connect to the VPN and so we had to start again with the most recent version which worked after a few tries.
+The version we then downloaded and installed couldn’t connect to the network, so we had to start again with the most recent version which worked after a few tries.
 On a more positive note, however, the most recent version has a much more attractive client interface than the earlier one.

 The client is in line with the standard mobile sized clients found with ExpressVPN or VyprVPN (read our VyprVPN review).
 In this case it’s attached to the icon in the application bar of your computer and disappears when you click elsewhere on your screen.
 If you use a Mac it doesn’t show up in your dock automatically, an unnecessary feature with some VPN services.